kedro-org/kedro/docs/source/12_faq/01_faq.md

 pip install kedro -U
 ```

-When migrating an existing project to a newer Kedro version, make sure you also update the `project_version` in your `ProjectContext`, which is found in `src/<package_name>/run.py`, or, for projects generated with Kedro>=0.16.5, in your `.kedro.yml` file from the project root directory.
+When migrating an existing project to a newer Kedro version, make sure you also update the `project_version` in your `ProjectContext`, which is found in your `.kedro.yml` file from the project root directory, or, for projects generated with Kedro>=0.17.0, in your `pyproject.toml` file.

 ## How can I use a development version of Kedro?